The following is a running list of events and appearances:

 On Friday, November 7th at 6:30 am, Lisa was a guest on “Nashua This Morning” with award winning talk radio host George Russell.
 Lisa discussed her new book, Stories Around the Table: Laughter, Wisdom, and Strength in Military Life, and why appreciating military families and their stories was crucial on Veteran’s Day.
 Listen here: http://elvaresa.com/radio/Lisa-Molinari_George-Russell_110714.mp3

 ~ October 2014 ~

-Lisa’s writing will be featured in Stories Around the Table: Laughter, Wisdom, and Strength in Military Life — a new military spouse book by Elva Resa Publishing … stay tuned for details on book signings!
+Lisa’s writing is now featured in Stories Around the Table: Laughter, Wisdom, and Strength in Military Life — a new military spouse book by Elva Resa Publishing … stay tuned for details on book signings!

 ~ May 2014 ~

 Heroes at Home Event – Virginia Beach, VA